10 Snakes With Deadly Toad Toxin Resistance

 Source: iNaturalist user Rick Mandel – CC BY 4.0

-The terrestrial garter snake is the most land-dwelling garter snake, eating more mammals while keeping a healthy serving of toads as well.
+The terrestrial garter snake is the most land-dwelling garter snake, eating more mammals than usual, while keeping a healthy serving of toads as well.
 A 2017 study confirmed that they have elevated levels of ATP1a3, a gene which prevents the important NKA enzyme from being disabled.
-Most tellingly, levels were elevated in heart tissue, which bufotoxins target, compared to lung, kidney and gut tissue.
+Most tellingly, levels of this gene were elevated in heart tissue, which bufotoxins preferentially target, compared to lung, kidney and gut tissue.

 7 Diamondback watersnake